osrf/ros2multirobotbook/src/integration_fleets_tutorial.md

 - The fleet adapter will then send the navigation commands to the robot in appropriate API.

 > The tutorial provided below is based on the [rmf_demos_fleet_adapter](https://github.com/open-rmf/rmf_demos/tree/main/rmf_demos_fleet_adapter) implemented in the [rmf_demos](https://github.com/open-rmf/rmf_demos) repository.
-This specific implementation uses REST API as an interface between the fleet adapter and fleet manager.
-You may choose to use other APIs for your own integration.
+This specific implementation is written in Python and uses REST API as an interface between the fleet adapter and fleet manager.You may choose to use other APIs for your own integration.

 ## Fetch dependencies